Leaders are Made not Born.

 “Leadership is the art of getting someone else to do something you want done because he wants to do it.” –President Eisenhower.

-I use this quote quite frequently, and the key word in that definition that stands out for me is “art.”
+I use this quote quite frequently, and the key word in that definition that stands out for me, especially for leaders, is the word “art.”
 Speak to any artist how they perfected their craft, and they’ll likely tell you with practice.
 A painter will spend years learning how much pressure to apply to a brush, at what angle, to achieve a particular stroke on the canvas.
 A violinist mastering a Mozart concerto could spend hours repeating the same passage over and over until she gets the fingering just right.
 And a baseball pitcher will throw pitch after pitch after pitch until he can get the curveball to break precisely where and when he wants it.

 (Ironically, when these artists finally reveal their works to the public, critics will often rave over the artist’s “natural-born ability” — as if hard work weren’t the biggest part of the equation.)